Cognigy/Documentation/docs/en/docs/live-agent/installation/deployment/migration-guide-helm-dependencies-4.43.md

 #### b.
 Modify the existing secrets

-The new PostgreSQL secret is the only one changing while using internal PostgreSQL.
+As an alternative to deleting the secrets, you can modify the existing ones.
+The only change when using internal PostgreSQL is the new PostgreSQL secret.
 It needs to contain the following keys:

 ```sh
 # The PostgreSQL admin password (.Values.postgresql.auth.secretKeys.adminPasswordKey)